giampaolo/psutil/docs/api.rst

        return value is cached (instead of returning ``None``).

     .. versionchanged:: 5.7.1
-       on POSIX, in case of negative signal, return it as a human readable :mod:`enum`.
+       on POSIX, if the signal is negative, return it as a human readable :mod:`enum`.

     .. versionchanged:: 7.2.2